allegroai/clearml-session/README.md

   --disable-session-cleanup [true/false]
                         Advanced: If set, previous interactive sessions are not deleted --keepalive [true/false]
                         Advanced: If set, enables the transparent proxy always keeping the sockets alive.
-Default:
-                        False, do not use transparent sockets for mitigating connection drops.
+Default: False, do not use transparent socket for mitigating connection drops.
   --queue-excluded-tag [QUEUE_EXCLUDED_TAG [QUEUE_EXCLUDED_TAG ...]]
                         Advanced: Excluded queues with this specific tag from the selection --queue-include-tag [QUEUE_INCLUDE_TAG [QUEUE_INCLUDE_TAG ...]]
                         Advanced: Only include queues with this specific tag from the selection --skip-docker-network [true/false]
-                        Advanced: If set, `--network host` is **not** passed to docker (assumes k8s network ingestion) (default: false) --password PASSWORD   Advanced: Select ssh password for the interactive session (default: `randomly-generated` or previously used one) --username USERNAME   Advanced: Select ssh username for the interactive session (default: `root` or previously used one)
+                        Advanced: If set, `--network host` is **not** passed to docker (assumes k8s network ingestion) (default: false)
-  --randomize           Advanced: Recreate a new random ssh password for the interactive session options:
+  --password PASSWORD   Advanced: Select ssh password for the interactive session (default: `randomly-generated` or previously
+                        used one)
+  --randomize [RANDOMIZE [RANDOMIZE ...]]
-                        `--randomize` one time recreate, --randomize `always` create a new random password for every session
+                        Advanced: Recreate a new random ssh password for the interactive session options: `--randomize` one time recreate random password, --randomize `always` create a new random password for every session --username USERNAME   Advanced: Select ssh username for the interactive session (default: `root` or previously used one) --force-dropbear [true/false]
-  --force-dropbear [true/false]
                         Force using `dropbear` instead of SSHd --disable-store-defaults
                         If set, do not store current setup as new default configuration --disable-fingerprint-check
-                        Advanced: If set, ignore the remote SSH server fingerprint check --verbose             Advanced: If set, print verbose progress information, e.g. the remote machine setup process log
-  --yes, -y             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively
+                        Advanced: If set, ignore the remote SSH server fingerprint check --verbose             Advanced: If set, print verbose progress information, e.g. the remote machine setup process log --yes, -y             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively

 Notice! all arguments are stored as new defaults for the next execution

 ```